On the stability of anti-de Sitter spacetime: Model

 where $\{i,j\}\ne\{k,l\}$ means both $i$ and $j$ are not equal to $k$ or $l$, and the coefficients $T_l$, $R_{il}$ and $S_{ijkl}$ are given by integrals over the eigenmodes in appendix A of \cite{Craps:2014jwa} and by recursion relations in \cite{Craps:2015iia}.
 The gauge dependence of the coefficients is discussed in \cite{Craps:2015iia}.

 In our numerical computations we typically truncate the RFEs (\ref{eq:amplitude}-\ref{eq:phase}) at $l_{\text{max}}=399$, giving a good balance between computational cost and accuracy, and refer to this system as the truncated RFEs (TRFEs).
 We note that the evolutions dominate the computational cost, not the construction of $T_l,R_{il}$ and $S_{ijkl}$, which we have computed to $l_{\rm{max}}>700$.
+We compute the coefficients $T_l,R_{il}$ and $S_{ijkl}$ directly by combining the integrals in \cite{Craps:2014jwa} analytically.
+For the evaluation we have tested Simpson's rule on a uniform grid and found this to be computationally inefficient.
+Ultimately we used adaptive Gaussian quadrature with a relative error tolerance of $10^{-10}$.

+We tested several algorithms for time integration, including the fifth and eighth order methods by Dormand and Prince, the semi-implicit extrapolation method, and a fully implicit variable order (orders 5, 9 and 13) Gauss-Radau method similar to what is used in \cite{Green:2015dsa, Bizon:2015pfa}.
+We find that choosing good values for the absolute and relative truncation error is important since the $A_l$'s decay exponentially and we are interested in their behavior even early on when they are still small.
+For our simulations we are able to conserve the RFE energy, $E=\sum_{l=0}^{l_{\max}}\omega_l{}^2|A_l|^2/4$ to approximately thirteen significant figures and we also see excellent agreement with numerical evolutions of the nonlinear Einstein equations.
+The results presented here used the eighth order Dormand and Prince method.